aarondwi/aarondwi.github.io/CCLandscape.md

 9. [MV3C](https://www.researchgate.net/publication/311081544_Transaction_Repair_for_Multi-Version_Concurrency_Control) is expensive, cause need to communicate change back-and-forth.
 Can use its optimization, and do local caching to alleviate.
 And need custom language
 10. [SSN](https://dl.acm.org/doi/10.1145/2771937.2771949) is a single global object (subject to contention).
 The explained fully concurrent one is far more complex, full of CAS, retries, state-tracking, etc.
 11. [Ermia](https://www2.cs.sfu.ca/~tzwang/ermia.pdf)/[Hekaton](https://www.microsoft.com/en-us/research/publication/hekaton-sql-servers-memory-optimized-oltp-engine/) are usable.
 For example, out of order writing closely mimics mysql.
 SI is used by almost all newsql right now.
 Indirection used to alleviate locks.
 12. [Tictoc](https://dl.acm.org/doi/10.1145/2882903.2882935) provides nice abort reducing, like MOCC.
-But not strict serializable -> already more than enough.
+But not strict serializablee, which is already more than enough.
 For snapshot, can utilize HLC or the like.
-But can cause fracture reads, cause no authority which things got read.
 13. [Cicada](https://hyeontaek.com/papers/cicada-sigmod2017.pdf) is like combination of tictoc/silo/foedus/mocc/ermia/hekaton, so inherits most of its benefits, but few uselessness remains.
 It becomes good only with really often garbage collection to remove unneeded version (or else gonna need long traversal), so cant support long running read only tx without reducing performance.
 But supposedly the fastest possible from this kind of OCC (against MOCC, Silo, Foedus, etc).
 Most optimizations only happen on single node.
 Memory only, not including disk and replication.
 14. [PSAC](https://arxiv.org/abs/1908.05940) runs all possible cases directly without waiting, assuming both success and failure.
+Need to finish an entire part of a transaction at once, can't be waiting for others or become blocking again, just like SAGA.
 Very wasteful on abort
 15. [Early Lock Release](https://infoscience.epfl.ch/record/152158) will complicate read semantic, will need also to go thru the log.
 Also cause possibility of holes in the log, as later transaction persists before older ones.
 16. [Phaser/Doppel](http://pdos.csail.mit.edu/~neha/phaser.pdf) can achieve high throughput under contention, but should only be CRDT-safe, unnecessarily block reads (cause of phase synchronization between join and split), and operations can't return data (to guarantee serializability).
 17. [QURO](https://db.cs.washington.edu/events/database_day/2015/slides/query_reorder.pdf) need full static analysis of all workloads, not allowing dynamic query to be also optimized (but possible to be made incremental)